futagoza/eslint-config-futagozaryuu/README.md

 ## about

-These are ESLint configurations I use in my JavaScript projects.
-They mostly assume development in ES2015+ compatible environments, unless otherwise stated.
+These are configurations for ESLint that I use in my JavaScript and TypeScript projects.
+Most of the configurations assume development in ES2015+ compatible environments, but the default configuration does not do this.

 ## installation